Symbolic Interactionism Theory

 He then used Kuhn’s Twenty Statements Test to measure how individuals identified conventionally within institutions and idiosyncratically.

-All in all, Brooks found that confirming his hypothesis, most left-wing ideologies included fewer descriptions of traditional institutions in their self-definition than average, and most right-wing ideologies included more descriptions of institutions in their self-definition than average.
+Brooks confirmed his hypothesis, finding that most left-wing ideologies included fewer than average descriptions of traditional institutions in their self-definition, and most right-wing ideologies included more.

 Not only did this provide evidence for how people formed identities around politics, but Brook’s study provided a precedent for quantifying and testing hypotheses around symbolic interaction (1969).